Forney Commercial Hood Cleaning

 Exhaust system

-Follow the grease path from hood to fan
+Follow the grease path from kitchen hood to fan

-A useful kitchen exhaust cleaning conversation starts at the cooking line and follows the system through the filters, hood, ductwork, rooftop fan, and grease containment.
+A useful kitchen hood cleaning or kitchen exhaust cleaning conversation starts at the cooking line and follows the system through the filters, hood, ductwork, rooftop fan, and grease containment.

 That matters for Forney restaurants because access, buildup, and scheduling can change the work required.
 The clearer you are before calling, the easier it is to understand the next step.